 Hot Spot Treatment

 Because hot spots can spread so quickly, it is best to treat the infection as soon as possible.
 Your veterinarian will determine the underlying cause of the hot spots, and treatment will vary based on the cause.
 Treatment may include antibiotics, medication, essential fatty acids, corticosteroids, or antihistamines.

 If a hot spot is small and caught early, treating the skin at home may be possible.
 Your goal should be to relieve the itching and soothe the skin.
 First, you should carefully clip the hair over the skin lesion to make the area easier to treat.

 To soothe the irritation, veterinarians often recommend using anti-itch/medicated shampoos or topical sprays to help moisturize the skin and coat, kill bacteria, and help with inflammation.
 Make sure you let the area breathe and do your best to keep your pet from licking the infected area.

 Hot Spots Support: Thomas Labs® MicoChlor Plus

 Thomas Labs® understands the frustration of skin issues in pets, which is why our Thomas Pet brand developed MicoChlor Plus, a medicated formula that can be used for the symptomatic support of hot spots.
-It comes in three different applications: a shampoo, spray, and flush.
+It comes in two different applications: a shampoo and spray.
 MicoChlor Plus contains aloe, oatmeal, essential fatty acids, and vitamin E to help soothe, cool, and hydrate the skin and coat.
 It helps combat bacterial, fungal, and yeast infections of the skin.

 Preventing Hot Spots